jmbass/vodafone/README.md

 The fifth question consist in a task where it is required to develop a simple API that populates a database on initialization.
 For this purpose, Flask is used.

-The chosen Database for this matter is MongoDB, as it is more comfortable to insert mongo documents as JSON objects retrieved from Jthe SONplaceholder API.
+The chosen Database for this matter is MongoDB, as it is more comfortable to insert mongo documents as JSON objects retrieved from the JSONplaceholder API.

 A relational database could also be used, but that'd require to create several tables and foreign references in order to store the objects adequately.